DANCE OF THE SUN GALLERY

 Jonathan Beartusk, Ma' eve ése, or "Red Bird" (named after his great grandfather, Jerome Beartusk, Sr.) lives with his wife, Miriam Knows His Gun- Beartusk and son, Jonathan, Jr. one mile from the Little Bighorn Battlefield on the Crow Indian reservation in south eastern Montana.
 Jonathan, blind in his right eye, is a portrait artist who uses handheld magnifying glasses and the sun to burn images into wood and stone.
 The images he melts into stone are native style ledger art and landscapes.
 When he first began creating artwork his intent was to get these famous historical figures out of closed books on shelves and familiarize people with images of the plains Indians, primarily Crow and Cheyenne.
 Jonathan is very proud to be a representative artist at the premier northern plains Indian fine art gallery, "Prairie Edge" in Rapid City, South Dakota.
 Jon also enjoys helping people to "think clean" and "go green!"

-click the image above to see the website of CURB, London- the world's first "green" ad agency that represents me in the UK, Europe, Asia, Australia and Arabia.
+click the image above to see my Obama portrait in the Oval Office featured on the website of CURB, London- the world's first "green" ad agency that represents me in the UK, Europe, Asia, Australia and Arabia.
 Thank you, A. Ganjou!!

 "Portraits are my passion....Each shadow cast tells a story of a person's life."